picamator/SteganographyKit/README.md

 Introduction
 ------------
-Steganography - is the art and science of hiding information by embedding messages within other, seemingly harmless messages [1].
+Steganography is the art and science of hiding information by embedding messages within other, seemingly harmless messages [1].
-SteganographyKit - package of implementation several stegoSystems for image steganography.
+SteganographyKit is a package with implementation several stegoSystems for image steganography.
-SteganographyKit is used terminology that was described in Christian Cachin [1].
+SteganographyKit is used terminology that was described by Christian Cachin [1].

 SteganographyKit contains:
 * Least Significant Bit (LSB)
   * Pure Steganography
   * Secret Key Steganography

-Each algorithm of SteganographyKit is well documented and based on research.
 General overview of Steganography and existing tools described by Sean-Philip Oriyano [3].

 Least Significant Bit (LSB)
 ---------------------------
 LSB method is modified least significant bit of coverText to get stegoText.
 Detailed description with example can be found in [6] or in "Steganography in Depth" section [7].
-LSB is easy to hide information but also easy to reveal.

 SteganographyKit has implementation of LSB with such conditions:
 * png image [4] as coverText,